samidhdk/Perfect-Blur/README.md

 ## Careful!

-This script mantains folder hierarchy, which means that soemthing like this:
+This script mantains folder hierarchy, which means that something like this:

 ```
 Images_Folder 📁/